Azure-Samples/azure-health-data-and-ai-samples/docs/Deployment.md

 3. Provide access of the Storage Account to the Synapse Workspace To enable Synapse to read the data from the Storage Account, assign the Storage Blob Data Contributor role to it.
 You can do this by selecting Managed identify while adding members to the role.
 You should be able to pick your Synapse workspace instance from the list of managed identities shown on the portal.

-4. Run the PowerShell script
+4. Run the PowerShell script.

     Running the PowerShell script that creates following artifacts:

     1. Resource specific folders in the Azure Storage Account.
     2. A database in Synapse serverless SQL pool with External Tables, Views and Store Procedure pointing to the files in the Storage Account.